Jorge O. Calvo: Life and career

 Jorge Orlando Calvo was born in Córdoba, Argentina, on 27 April 1961.
 He was a professor in Geology and Paleontology at the National University of Comahue, Neuquén.
 He was one of the founders of the Geology Career (2010) at this university as well as the Director of the Barreales Lake Paleontological Center.

-Calvo became a geologist in 1986 and in 1991 he won a Fulbright scholarship to do a Master in Paleontological Sciences (1992) at the University of Illinois at Chicago, USA, getting his degree in 1994.
+Calvo became a geologist in 1986 and in 1991 he won a Fulbright scholarship to do a Master in Paleontological Sciences (1992) at the University of Illinois Chicago, getting his degree in 1994.
 In 2006, he earned his PhD degree at the Federal University of Rio de Janeiro, Brazil.

 Calvo devoted his life to the discovering, digging and studying of Vertebrate Paleontology.
 He was the first palaeontologist to live and work in the Neuquén province.
 He was both author and co-author of many discoveries of his own about new taxa in dinosaurs, birds, crocodiles, frogs, turtles, eggs and dinosaur tracks.
 Calvo was the first palaeontologist to have helped develop not only the Paleontological Science in Norpatagonia (1987), but also the Paleontological Tourism.
 He was the founder of the Geology and Paleontology Museum of the National University of Comahue (1990), the Paleontological Museum of Rincón de los Sauces (2000) and the Barreales Lake Paleontological Center (2002).

 As a researcher of the National University of Comahue, he was the Director of more than 15 national and international research projects led from institutions such as Conicet, Agencia Nacional de Ciencia y Tecnologia and Universidad Nacional del Comahue (Argentina), Duke Foundation of United States, Dinosaur Society of America, National Geographic Society, etc.

 Calvo was the director of theses for graduates, masters and PhD students.
 He published more than 88 scientific papers and more than 60 in non-specialist magazines.
 He also read more than 135 papers and lectures at Congresses of the specialty worldwide.

 Calvo was invited to lecture on dinosaurs from Norpatagonia in different cities of Argentina, Brazil, Chile, Italy, Finland, Romania and Serbia.
 He was also a coordinator in more than 25 events of paleontological shows, exhibitions and Interactive museums.

 He both described and co-described many species: